scionproto/scion/doc/beacon-metadata.rst

 We distinguish between *static* and *dynamic* properties of a path.
 Static properties remain valid over the course of its announced lifetime.
-The lifetime of a path is typically this is on the order of minutes to hours.
+The lifetime of a path typically is on the order of minutes to hours.
 Properties that can vary more quickly are considered *dynamic*.

 As an example, the maximum possible bandwidth on each link of a path is *static*, as it will not change unless the underlying network infrastructure is